ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/basic/items.md

 PNG files have different bit-depths corresponding to how the image will be read.
 The two we will be reviewing is **PNG-24** and **PNG-32**. **PNG-24** supports all 16 million colors and some background index transparency/matte.
 If you're image is saved with a 24-bit depth, there will be no transparency rendered within your image whatsoever. **PNG-32** supports all 16 million colors including full alpha transparency.
 All images within Minecraft are saved in this format.
 Make sure when you create your image it is saved as a PNG file with 32-bit depth.

-For our case, I edited the emerald within Minecraft to make it look like a ruby for our example:
+For our case, I edited the emerald within Minecraft to make it look like a ruby:

 <div style="text-align:center">
 <img src="./images/ruby.png" alt="Ruby Texture" width="256" height="256" style="image-rendering: pixelated; image-rendering: -moz-crisp-edges; image-rendering: crisp-edges; object-fit: cover">
 </div>

-From here, I will save it as a PNG-32 file within our `textures/item` folder resulting in our file tree now looking like this:
+From here, I will save it as a PNG-32 file within our `textures/item` folder resulting in our file tree looking like this:

 ```
 assets/tutorial